 - Vertical moments

-If the wall is supported on the base in such a way that no radial movement can occur, radial shear and vertical bending result, and the circumferential tension is always zero at the bottom of the wall.
-This is usually referred to as the fixed joint condition, and has been considered in this publication.
+If the walls of the tank are supported on the base in such a way that no radial movement can occur, radial shear and vertical bending result, and the circumferential tension are zero at the bottom of the wall.
+This is usually referred to as the fixed joint condition and has been considered in this article.